primefaces/primefaces/docs/13_0_0/core/elFunctions.md

 language() | Gets the current ISO 639-1 Language Code from current Locale so 'pt_BR' becomes 'pt'. dynamicColumnValue(UIComponent component) | Gets the value of the current column.
 This is only required when `p:columns` and `field` is used with a nested expression like `user.name`. dynamicColumnValueAsString(UIComponent component) | Gets the value of the current column converted to string.
-This is only required when `p:columns` and `field` is used with a nested expression like `user.name`.
+This is only required when `p:columns` and `field` is used with a nested expression like `user.name`. shouldRenderFacet(UIComponent) | Returns true when facet and one of the first level children is rendered.

 ### resolveClientId